thomalex001/lush_coding_assignment/README.md

 export const getTasksSchema = z.object({
   search: z
   .string()
+  /*
-  //In this example, Zod will validate the user input only
+  In this example, Zod will validate the user input only if no special characters are used in the search
+  */
-  //if no special characters are used in the search .regex(/^[a-zA-Z0-9\s]*$/, "No special characters allowed") .optional()
+  .regex(/^[a-zA-Z0-9\s]*$/, "No special characters allowed") .optional()
 });